samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

   """Multiply shift hash function."""
  #...............................
 ```
-In this example, the ``multiply_shift_hash_function`` is decorated with ``jax.jit`` using partial application.  ``static_argnames`` is set with ```('mersenne_prime_exponent', 'num_bins')``` which means each time the value of those arguments changes jit would need to recompile the function.
+In this example, the ``multiply_shift_hash_function`` is decorated with ``jax.jit`` using partial application.  ``static_argnames`` is set with ```('mersenne_prime_exponent', 'num_bins')``` which means each time the value of those arguments changes JIT would need to recompile the function.

-For fun here is a benchmark to show how jit improves computation time.
+For fun here is a benchmark to show how JIT improves computation time.
 In this example we calculating cube of elements in a matrix.
-This benchmark was done on a Mac with intel cpu.
+This benchmark was done on a Mac with Intel CPU.
 ```python
 import time
 from jax import jit